Skip to main content

 AutoUnit

-Just like strict but it does not fail on Unit returning methods.
+Just like strict but it does not fail on Unit returning functions.

 import dev.mokkery.MockMode.autoUnit